 - The teacher should raise a 'concern sheet'.
-The concern sheet requests information about the nature of the pupil's difficulties and the actions taken by the teacher to address these difficulties.
-Blank concern sheets are found on the Inclusion board in the staff room. - The Inclusion Lead will observe the pupil in class. - The Inclusion Lead will discuss the issue with any relevant specialists and decide what action needs to be taken. - If the Inclusion Lead believes that the pupil's needs can be catered for within the normal resources of the classroom, discussion will take place with the teacher and advice given. - If further action is to be taken, the Inclusion Lead will discuss possible action with the teacher and contact the parents for a meeting.
+The concern sheet requests information about the nature of the pupil's difficulties and the actions taken by the teacher to address these difficulties. - The Inclusion Lead will observe the pupil in class. - The Inclusion Lead will discuss the issue with any relevant specialists and decide what action needs to be taken. - If the Inclusion Lead believes that the pupil's needs can be catered for within the normal resources of the classroom, discussion will take place with the teacher and advice given. - If further action is to be taken, the Inclusion Lead will discuss possible action with the teacher and contact the parents for a meeting.